 "For they heard them speak with tongues and magnify God."
-The same evidence of the filling of the Holy Spirit that the Jews received at Pentecost was apparent among the Gentiles in Caesarea.

-It was evidence that the Gentiles had entered the same covenant, in the same way, as had the Jews.
+The same evidence of the filling of the Spirit the Jews received at Pentecost was apparent among the Gentiles in Caesarea.
+The Gentiles entered the same covenant, in the same way, as had the Jews.

 "Then Peter answered, "Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?"
 And he commanded them to be baptized in the name of the Lord."
-In essence they were baptized as Christians - not Jews.
+In essence, they were baptized as Christians - not Jews.
 "Then they asked him to stay a few days."

-Throughout the OT you had to be a child of Abraham to be a child of God...
-Just as there were clean and unclean foods, there were chosen and common people.
-Jews were special.
-Gentiles were despised.

-But when Jesus died on the cross He did so to take away the sins of the whole world, not just the Jews.
+Throughout the OT, you had to be a child of Abraham to be a child of God, but when Jesus died on the cross, He took away the sins of the whole world, not just the Jews.
 Access to God is now available to all people.

-It's been said, "The only level ground in all the world is at the foot of the cross."
-Today, the only "in crowd" on the planet that matters are those who are "in Christ."
+It's often been said, "The only level ground in all the world is at the foot of the cross."
+Today, the only "in crowd" that matters are those who are "in Christ."

-Yet sadly, that's not always the case in many churches.
-Leaders today like to lay down their own law.

-If you conform to their man-made rules, you can ride in the front of the bus - but resist, and you'll sit in the rear.
-Believers are divided into first class and coach.
+Yet sadly, that's not the case in many churches.
+Leaders lay down their own law.
+Folks who conform are given special status.
+They ride in the front of the bus.
+Believers get divided into coach and first-class.

-It's a religious caste system - and it's the opposite of grace!
-There are no second class citizens in God's kingdom.
-Always remember what Peter learned, "What God has cleansed you must not call common!"
+It's a religious caste system - the opposite of grace!

-Later Peter writes to ALL believers, and calls them "(God's) own special people."
-He says we're "complete in (Christ)" - not because we toe the party line!
+But there are no second-class citizens in God's kingdom.
+Never forget what Peter learned, "What God has cleansed you must not call common!"
+Later he'll send a letter to all believers to tell us we're "complete in (Christ)" - not because we toe the party line!

 This was an amazing adventure for a good Jew like Peter...
-Gentiles knock on his door - he travels with Gentiles to a Gentile city - enters a Gentile home - then preaches to a roomful of Gentiles.
-It's a culture shock!

-In one sense, Peter just went up the coast of Israel, but in another sense, Peter's experience with Cornelius and the Romans was the shot heard round the world.
+Gentiles knock on his door.
+He travels with Gentiles to a Gentile city - enters a Gentile home - then preaches to a roomful of Gentiles.
+In a sense, Peter just went up the coast, but in another sense, his Acts 10 experience was the shot heard round the world.

-Jewish rabbis at the time would've said a Gentile wasn't worthy to set foot under the same roof as a Jew.

-Yet by the end of this day, Gentile believers now know the same God - and participate in the same covenant - and enjoy the same Holy Spirit, the same power, and the same evidence as Jewish believers.
+Jewish rabbis would've said a Gentile wasn't worthy to set foot under the same roof as a Jew.
+Yet by the end of the day, Gentile believers know the same God, participate in the same covenant, and enjoy the same Holy Spirit and spiritual gifts as Jewish believers.

-The future of Christianity was forever altered by Peter's obedience to the heavenly vision.
-In fact, you and I owe our place in God's family to Peter's courage and obedience.
-May we also spread the grace of God, and dare to move out in our own adventures of grace.
+The future of Christianity is forever altered by Peter's obedience to this heavenly vision.
+Closer to home, you and I owe our place in God's family to Peter's courage.

+May we also spread God's grace and dare to move out of our comfort zone into new ventures of grace.